stanislavbrtna/SDA_OS/Docs/sda_napi.md

 # SDA_OS Native API
-Since the native interfaces of SDA_OS are still unstable, only a few that matured is documented here.
+Since the native interfaces of SDA_OS are still unstable, only a few that matured are documented here.
 Go for the sources for more info.

 ## Alarms
 Applications running in the SVS runtime can register alarms, these alarms will launch the app at given time.
 They are not intended to use them in native C part of SDA_OS.